MarkHughen/MarkHughen.github.io/_posts/2017-01-10-ProgrammersAndExcel.md

 date: 2017-01-10
 tags: Business
 ---
 Is there value for programmers to know Excel?
-Joel Spolsky thinks there is, and provides a tutorial to help you get better.
+Joel Spolsky thinks there is, and provides a tutorial to help you get better. _Table functionality is worth the watch by itself and learn to use pivot tables._

 * Spreadsheets are the first and easiest database we are allowed to access.
 * We work with business people, let's help them do better work.